Have you ever wondered if there’s a secret to building the best relationship?

 However, what most are not aware of is that professional support can:

 How do you first initiate the conversation?
 Here are some ideas.
-Try saying:
+You might try saying:

 “Can I talk to you about something that’s been on my mind lately?”